 The Asia Pacific Journalism Fellowships (APJF) program was initiated in 1998 for the purpose of strengthening understanding between Asia and the United States through study, dialogue and field study in the Asia Pacific for American journalists.
 Each program offers opportunities for six to eight senior American broadcast, print, and online journalists to participate.

-The 2014 Asia Pacific Journalism Fellowships, scheduled for March 3-19, 2014, will take nine US journalists to Singapore; Taipei, Taiwan; and Yangon, Myanmar.
-The APJF program in Singapore and Taiwan will include high-level meetings with government officials as well as business, civic, cultural and religious leaders; NGOs; and other community members to gain a deeper understanding of these important economies and societies.
-Past programs have included meetings with Singapore’s minister of foreign affairs and the president of Taiwan.
+The 2014 Asia Pacific Journalism Fellowships, scheduled for March 3-19, 2014, took nine US journalists to Singapore; Taipei, Taiwan; and Yangon, Myanmar.
+The APJF program in Singapore and Taiwan included high-level meetings with government officials as well as business, civic, cultural and religious leaders; NGOs; and other community members to gain a deeper understanding of these important economies and societies.
+This program included meetings with Singapore’s minister of foreign affairs and President Ma of Taiwan.

-In Yangon, the journalists will participate in the East-West Center’s 4th International Media Conference, March 9-12, titled "Challenges of a Free Press".
-More than 300 media professionals from 25-30 countries are expected to attend.
+In Yangon, the journalists participated in the East-West Center’s 4th International Media Conference, March 9-12, titled "Challenges of a Free Press," with more than 400 media professionals from 31 countries attended.
 Our biennial conference has become one of the most prestigious media gatherings in the region and the only one to focus on US-Asia Pacific news and media issues.
-The conference will include keynote speakers, panels of journalists, and media workshops.
+The conference included keynote speakers, panels of journalists, and media workshops.
 Please see conference details including confirmed keynote speakers and topics at www.eastwestcenter.org/imc2014.

 Dates: March 3-19, 2014